agiessing/agiessing.github.io/_pages/about.md

  * Analysis of Missing/ Incomplete Data
  * Empirical Process Theory

-Before coming to Seattle, I was Postdoctoral Research Associate at Princeton University.
+Before joining the University of Washington, I was Postdoctoral Research Associate at Princeton University.
 I obtained a PhD in statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science (UK) and a BSc in Economics from the University of Bonn (DE).